China, People's Republic of: Gansu Environmentally Sustainable Rural Vitalization and Development Project

 |Sector / Subsector||

-Agriculture, natural resources and rural development / Agricultural policy, institutional and capacity development - Rural market infrastructure
+Agriculture, natural resources and rural development / Agricultural policy, institutional and capacity development - Agricultural production - Forestry - Land-based natural resources management - Rural market infrastructure

 |Gender Equity and Mainstreaming||Effective gender mainstreaming|